cbonoz/theta24/README.md

 ### Technologies used

 **Filecoin**: Used for secure file storage for additional project-related materials.
 When the other party visits the authenticated link, they can access the uploaded material securely.
 This is managed with Saturn and uses the Lighthouse web3 SDK for both upload and download based on the CID.
-Created CIDs are saved to the smart contracts and are retrieved when the verification page is accessed.
+Created CIDs are saved to the smart contracts and are retrieved when the listing page is accessed.
 The CID is only revealed to authorized parties (creator and sponsor).

 <a href="https://gateway.lighthouse.storage/ipfs/QmeSUzMZSmUnj56WkriWwHjWqtJyarFX41EkPdscrQusuy">Example uploaded document</a>

 This app was deployed and supports Theta Testnet and Ethereum mainnet.
-Depending on the use case, the event fired from the contract when verification is completed can be used to trigger separate blockchain-specific workflows.
+Depending on the use case, the event fired from the contract when listing is completed can be used to trigger separate blockchain-specific workflows.

 ### How to run